gjwgit/rattleng/assets/markdown/tests.md

 # Statistical Tests

+Statistics plays a crucial role in providing insights into our data.
+The statistical tests supported here allow us to compare the distributions of values of two variables at a time.

+**Two-sample tests** compare the distribution of the values of two independent variables to determine whether they come from the same population and the same statistical properties.

-These tests apply to two samples.
-The paired two sample tests assume that we have two samples or observations, and that we are testing for a change, usually from one time period to another.
+**Paired two-sample tests** assume that we have two samples or observations, and that we are testing for a change, usually from one time period to another.

+## Available Tests

-Distribution of the Data
+**Distribution of the Data**

-* Kolomogorov-Smirnov     Non-parametric    Are the distributions different?
+The **Kolomogorov-Smirnov** test is a non-parametric test of the hypothesis that the distributions are different.

-* Wilcoxon Signed Rank    Non-parametric    Do paired samples have different distribution?
+The **Wilcoxon Signed Rank** test is a    non-parametric test of the hypothesis that the paired samples have different distributions.

-Location of the Average
+**Location of the Average**

-* T-test               Parametric        Are the means different?
-* Wilcoxon Rank-Sum    Non-parametric    Are the medians different?
+The two-sample **t-Test** is a parametric test used to compare the means of two independent groups to see if there is a statistically significant difference between them.
+The test assumes that data are continuous and approximately normally distributed, that the two variables are independent of each other, and that the variances of the two variables are equal (standard t-test).

+The **Wilcoxon Rank-Sum** test is a     non-parametric test of the hypothesis that the medians are different.

-Variation in the Data
+**Variation in the Data**

-* F-test    Parametric    Are the variances different?

-Correlation
+The **f-Test** is a parametric test of the hypothesis that the variances are different.

+**Correlation**

-* Correlation    Pearsons    Are the values from the paired samples correlated?
+The **Pearsons** correlation is a test of the hypothesis that the values from paired samples are correlated.